matthewmurdoch/VPS/sitewide.md

 - Mobile: viewport meta, fixed-width risks, interstitial patterns.
 - Image SEO: alt presence/quality, decorative images with empty alt, spacer-image artifacts, filenames (raw screenshots as OG images), modern formats, srcset.
 - Favicons; 404 page returns real 404 (no soft 404); custom error page.
 - Out of scope by design: Core Web Vitals / page-speed assessment and structured-data (schema) auditing.
 Do not attempt either from fetched HTML.
-List both in §"What This Audit Could Not Verify" with the tools to use: PageSpeed Insights / CrUX for CWV, and the Rich Results Test (one URL per template) for schema.
+List both in §8 ("What This Audit Could Not Verify") with the tools to use: PageSpeed Insights / CrUX for CWV, and the Rich Results Test (one URL per template) for schema.

 ## Phase 6 — E-E-A-T & Trust